-Flow entries are removed from flow tables in two ways, either at the request of the controller or via the switch flow expiry mechanism.
+Flow entries are removed from flow tables in three ways, either at the request of the controller, via the switch flow expiry mechanism, or via the optional switch eviction mechanism.

 The switch flow expiry mechanism is run by the switch independently of the controller and is based on the state and configuration of flow entries.
-Each flow entry has an idle_timeout and a hard_timeout associated with it.
-If the hard_timeout field is non-zero, the switch must note the flow entry's arrival time, as it may need to evict the entry later.
-A non-zero hard_timeout field causes the flow entry to be removed after the given number of seconds, regardless of how many packets it has matched.
-If the idle_timeout field is non-zero, the switch must note the arrival time of the last packet associated with the flow, as it may need to evict the entry later.
-A non-zero idle_timeout field causes the flow entry to be removed when it has matched no packets in the given number of seconds.
+Each flow entry has an idle\timeout and a hard\timeout associated with it.
+If the hard\timeout field is non-zero, the switch must note the flow entry's arrival time, as it may need to evict the entry later.
+A non-zero hard\timeout field causes the flow entry to be removed after the given number of seconds, regardless of how many packets it has matched.
+If the idle\timeout field is non-zero, the switch must note the arrival time of the last packet associated with the flow, as it may need to evict the entry later.
+A non-zero idle\timeout field causes the flow entry to be removed when it has matched no packets in the given number of seconds.
 The switch must implement flow expiry and remove flow entries from the flow table when one of their timeouts is exceeded.

-The controller may actively remove flow entries from flow tables by sending delete flow table modification messages (OFPFC_DELETE_STRICT - see 6.4).
+The controller may actively remove flow entries from flow tables by sending delete flow table modification messages (OFPFC\DELETE or OFPFC\DELETE\STRICT - see 6.4).
+Flow entries may also be removed as the result of removal of a group (see 6.6) or a meter (see 6.7) by the controller.